CMMC Phase One started November 10! Here's everything you need to know.

 Finally, small businesses should research state DFARS / CMMC grant programs as well as SBIRs that offer funding allowances for attaining certification and contact their local Procurement Technical Assistance Center (PTAC) or Manufacturing Extension Partnership (MEP) for assistance if needed.

-By taking all of these factors into account and planning ahead accordingly, small businesses can ensure they are effectively meeting all necessary standards before submitting contracts for DoD components.
+By taking all these factors into account and planning accordingly, small businesses can ensure they meet all necessary standards in a timely manner to remain competitive.

 Steps to CMMC Compliance